 Current Status In Connecticut:

 An effort to enact physician-assisted suicide was once again defeated in the Legislature’s Public Health Committee in 2019.
-The subject is expected to be raised again in the 2020 legislative session.
+The subject has been raised again by the Public Health Committee for the 2020 legislative session.

 Current Status Nationwide:

 Eight states and Washington, D.C., have death with dignity statutes (in order by year of enactment)

 - Oregon (Death with Dignity Act; 1994)

 - Washington (Death with Dignity Act; 2008)

 - Vermont (Patient Choice and Control at the End of Life Act; 2013)